 In 1985, car was the dominant mode of travel, with each person travelling 3,199 miles per year by it, taking up over 60 percent of the total distance.
 Other types were far less used, and taxi was the least popular one as people only travelled on it 13 miles annually.
 In 2000, however, the figures underwent some changes.
 The most noticeable one is that the distance by taxi had tripled from 13 to 42.
 Meanwhile, some types such as long distance bus, train and other also slightly increased.
 There was, however, a fall in the number of miles travelled by walking, bicycle and local bus.
 The distance that people travelled by car dramatically grew by over 1500 miles, making it the most preferred one throughout the whole period.

-- The chart below shows the percentage of households in owned and rented accommodation in England and Wales between 1918 and 2011 Summarise the information by selecting and reporting the main features and make comparisons where relevant 89
+- The bar chart below shows the top ten countries for the production and consumption of electricity in 2014 Summarise the information by selecting and reporting the main features and make comparisons where relevant 89

 Thanks.